livelace/terraform-multicloud-proxy/README.md

     terraform-multicloud-proxy-bootstrap deploy
 ```

-This will take some time for deploying virtual machines inside clouds (Amazon is slowest, because of its import image mechanism).
+This will take some time for deploying virtual machines inside clouds (Amazon is slowest, because of its image importing mechanism).
 If something goes wrong - just "destroy" infrastructure, fix the problems and try again.

 **Destroy clouds infrastructures:**